Free US Shipping for orders $49+

 macadamia nuts | Gundry MD

-• Barùkas nuts
+• Barukas (or Baru) nuts

-• Brazil nuts (in limited amounts, about 3 a day for selenium) • chestnuts
+• Brazil nuts (in limited quantities)

 • coconut milk (unsweetened dairy substitute)